 Each summer we are able to pair a quality big city theatre experience with the welcome and appeal of small town rural hospitality.
 Our productions take place in the historic Town Hall 1873 – Centre for the Performing Arts in downtown Port Perry and other local locations, all close to the waterfront, restaurants, shopping and accommodations.
 Take advantage of our Season, Family or Doubleheader ticket packages and plan some extra Port Perry time into your theatre visit.

-Announcing Our Festival 2019 Summer Season July 3 – August 16, Port Perry, Ontario
+Performance Dates Announced For Our Festival 2019 Summer Season!
+July 3 – August 16 Town Hall 1873, Port Perry, Ontario

-We will once again captivate audiences next July and August with another diverse slate of entertaining and compelling plays* - three Canadian works (including a world premiere musical), a beloved children’s classic, the quintessential Victorian comedy and a provocative look at power and sexuality.
+Once again, we captivate audiences this July and August with a diverse slate of entertaining and compelling plays – including four Canadian works, a world premiere musical, a beloved children’s classic, the quintessential Victorian comedy and a provocative look at power and sexuality.

-Next up is The Wind In The Willows, a family friendly production of the classic book by Kenneth Grahame.
-The Wind In The Willows follows the adventures and misadventures of Toad, Ratty, Mole and Badger as they foil Weasel’s plot to take over Toad Hall.
+Wind in the Willows Adapted by Michael Shamata, from the book by Kenneth Grahame Preview July 10 @ 2 pm Performances July 11, 13, 19 @ 7:30 pm, July 11, 16, 18, 20 @ 2 pm Director – Carey Nicholson and the company A family friendly production of the classic childrens’ book, The Wind In The Willows follows the adventures and misadventures of Toad, Ratty, Mole and Badger as they foil Weasel’s plot to take over Toad Hall.

-We return to Newfoundland with Robert Chafe’s Tempting Providence, an evocative telling of Canadian pioneering “legend” Myra Bennett, an Englishwoman who volunteered to serve as a nurse along the remote rugged coast, “only until the road comes”.
+Tempting Providence By Robert Chafe Preview July 17 @ 7:30 pm Performances July 18, 20, 23, 24, 26 @ 7:30 pm, July 27 @ 2 pm Director – Jeannette Lambermont-Morey Set in early 20th century Newfoundland, Tempting Providence is an evocative telling of Canadian pioneering “legend” Myra Bennett, an Englishwoman who volunteered to serve as a nurse along the remote rugged coast, “only until the road comes”.

 Follow us on Facebook @theatreontheridgeportperry to stay informed on all the details yet to come, including performance dates and news on more Festival 2019 events and programs, such as Pine Grove Plots and a playwright in residence workshop.